 This kind of accidental (or reckless) indoctrination happens all the time.
 To give one example of this, Dr. Peter Williams outlined slavery in a lecture; the word “slave” rarely ever appeared in Bibles until the 1980s, but is ubiquitous in modern Bibles today of all languages.
 If you watch his lecture, you’ll see just how that kind of leap was made, and the intricacies about how biblical meanings intertwine with social understanding – a dangerous way to treat scripture.

 So when I talk about reliability of scripture, I’m speaking directly to its integrity, as opposed to its literary interpretation or its translation.
-Much of the Bible’s integrity was confirmed with the discovery of the Dead Sea scrolls between 1947 and 1956.
+Much of the Old Testament’s integrity was confirmed with the discovery of the Dead Sea scrolls between 1947 and 1956.
 Although most of these scrolls were written in Hebrew, they provided samples of scripture written before AD100, and were surprisingly close to the manuscripts we already had in our posession.

 NOTE: The original King James was based on translations traced back to Erasmus’ Textus Receptus, which was later discredited as a corrupt translation, due to the fact that Erasmus was unable to find a high quality source copy to work from.
 Ironically, many “tweaks” originally made by King James remain in today’s translations; for example, the book of ‘James’ is really the book of ‘Jacob’ in the Greek, but many believe it was renamed to ‘James’ to make it sound more English in nature.
 For some reason, scholars are too afraid to fix the name in our English bibles for fear that it will cause a revolution.

 The Nestle-Aland critical text of the New Testament is fairly solid, although errors have been found and some controversial decisions have been made.
 For example, the verse in Paul’s letter to Timothy about women remaining silent in the synagogue was suspiciously moved around in several different manuscripts, suggesting that it may have been added at some point by a scribe, and then moved around by other scribes to make it fit grammatically.
 Most Christians explain the logic away anyway, or pass it off as Jewish culture (although there are a few misogynistic sects that take it literally), but it’s entirely possible the verse might not have even been part of the original manuscript!
 Most larger issues have been resolved in the past decade.
 The newest release of the NIV has included additional warnings about passages which were not found to have strong witnesses, such as the story of the adultress being stoned.
-The mad rush towards Gnosticism spurned by literary works such as the Da Vinci Code seems to have made Bible scholars more honest and forthcoming in recent years.
+The mad rush towards Gnosticism spurned by literary works like the Da Vinci Code seems to have made scholars more honest and forthcoming in recent years.
 What’s nice is that you can read the critical text and see footnotes containing the many different variants from manuscript to manuscript.
 It’s very easy to see how things originally got out of whack by having all of the information right there to review.

 What essentially decides whether a piece of manuscript is reliable is how many larger witnesses and root texts it has, and where those texts originated from.
 I spent a lot of time researching scriptures in the New Testament regarding wine (as many of the Christians in the south have adopted a modern-day version of asceticism).
 I grabbed some electronic copies of the Codex Vaticanus and Codex Sinaiticus and studied the verses in their uncial character format (all caps, no spaces).
 It’s impressive to cross-reference 4th century and 13th century uncial manuscript, when you find that the text is either perfect, or nearly perfect.